finos/glue/docs/Instruments_Classification/Instrument_Classification.md

 ## Data Dictionary - Entity Table: Instrument_Classification

-**The map between instrument id and asset class (node)**
+**The map between instrument id and asset class (node)** **One instrument can belong to different asset class nodes since there are multi-dimensional classifications.**
+**E.g: some instrument X can represent Energy industry and be Equity**

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|